 Practical reasons to champion revenue integrity in your organization include:

-- reducing the risk of external audits
+- Reducing the risk of external audits

-- helping reduce payment denials
+- Decreasing payment denials

-Both of these save time and money for the entire organization.
+All of these save time and money for the entire organization.
 How do you get there?
 The goal is achieving operational efficiency, compliance, and optimal earned reimbursement through ethical business practices and policies.
 According to HFMA, revenue integrity can only be achieved with the proper processes, tools, and related expertise.

 Technology Can Help Meet Revenue Integrity Goals